fgeorges/mlproj-web/src/environments.md

   environment.
 It can use Markdown notation (the notation used in Github).
 - `desc` - The description is a longer description of the environment than the title.
 It can use Markdown notation.
-- `srcdir` - The source directory is the path to the directory with the sources of the project.
-This property is generally set automatically, when used in a standard `XProject` structure, as the directory `src/`.  <br /> It is sometimes useful to set it explicitly for either 1) represent a more complex setup, or 2) still be able to use those files with a project with another structure than the standard `XProject` structure.
 - `connect` - This property contains connection information: the user name to use, its password, as well as the host where MarkLogic is installed.